theresasogunle/meeting-scheduler/README.md

 1. **Timezone handling** - I have assumed everyone is in the same timezone, so this will be the highest priority to add a dropdown to select timezone.
 2. **Email validation & Name support for guests** - Currently guests accept any string; should validate email format, and also think of a way to add support for guest name without making the UI feel clustered.
-3. **Animations polishing** - Fine-tune hover state animations and some transitions in the calendar view.
+3. **Animations polishing** - Fine-tune hover state/button animations and some transitions in the calendar view.
 4. **Mobile optimization** - While responsive, the calendar could use mobile-specific gestures (swipe to change months)
 5. **Accessibility improvements**:
    - Keyboard navigation for calendar (arrow keys to navigate dates)